franklingu/franklingu.github.io/_posts/2016-03-01-setup-php-project-with-composer-on-centos-7.markdown

 > PHP is the best language.  -- Annoymous

-To be honest, I am still not very sure when some programmer tells me that "PHP is the best language" whether he is serious or just making fun.
+To be honest, I am still not very sure when some programmer tells me that "PHP is the best language" whether he is serious or just being sarcastic.
 But anyway since I learned about programming, I did not have a chance of working with PHP seriously and recently I got assigned to set up my company's forum using a very new Forum system developed on top of PHP -- [Flarum](http://flarum.org/)--therefore I had the chance of working with PHP.

 There are quite some incompatible changes in PHP 7 and we can also see the performance boost in the release of PHP 7 [comparison](https://www.besthostnews.com/php-5-6-vs-hhvm-3-7-vs-php-7-benchmarks/).
 But at the time of my writing, Flarum is only supported on PHP 5.6 and 5.7 so this post will talk about PHP 5.6 installation and setup only.